hotosm/oam-docs/README.md

 ```
 *Basically every time there's a request to a path like `/assets/graphics/**`, browserSync will check in the `oam-design-system` folder first.
 If it doesn't find anything it will look in the normal project's asset folder.*

-You also need to add the path of the graphics to be included to the `images` task.
+You also need to ensure that the images are copied over on build.
 This ensures that the graphics are copied over when building the project.
 ```js
 gulp.task('images', function () {